varnishcache/varnish-cache/doc/sphinx/glossary/index.rst

 	to varnishd they are just bytes.

    object
-	The (possibly cached version of a) response.
+	The (possibly) cached version of a backend response.
 Varnishd receives a reponse from the backend and creates an object, from which it may produce cached responses to clients.
+If the backend response is created from a request which is passed, it will not be stored for caching.

    .. comment: "configuration of varnishd -----------------------------"